 Brody was on duty the night federal agents seized Elian Gonzalez.
 She covered the Columbine tragedy, flooding in Honduras and too many hurricanes to mention.

 Despite the focus on hard news, Brody always found a way to sneak in a sports story.
 Under the guise of "news reporter," she covered the Marlins' first World Series run, many Miami Heat playoff races and Dan Marino's last game.

 In 2001, Brody was named a a sports reporter, allowing her to follow her passion in public.
 A year later, Brody was tapped by the late legendary sportscaster, George Michael, to co-host his nationally syndicated show, "The George Michael Sports Machine."
 While at the "Sports Machine," Brody had a front-row seat to four Kentucky Derbies, many World Series Games and several NCAA basketball tournaments.

-Andrea lives with her husband, a graduate of Hollywood Hills High School, and the rare combination of Gator and Cane, and their two children.
-The family resides in Miami, only 15 miles from the house Brody grew up in.
+Andrea lives with her husband, a graduate of Hollywood Hills High School and the rare combination of Gator and Cane, and their two children.
+The family resides in Miami, only 15 miles from the house in which Brody grew up.

 Follow Andrea Brody on Twitter @andreabrodywplg